mbluck/Shot-Marilyn/README.md

 # About
-A web app built with Streamlit for a data-based interpretation of Andy Warhol's "Shot Marilyn" using the color data of the images. <br>
+A web app built with Streamlit for a data-based interpretation of Andy Warhol's "Shot Marilyn" using the color data of the images. <br><br>
 The project is a critical response to a critique of the paintings published by The Interior Review.
-The goal is to assess whether the conclusions of said critique are supported by the actual RGB (and HSV) content of the paintings. <br>
+The goal is to assess whether the conclusions of said critique are supported by the actual RGB (and HSV) content of the paintings. <br><br>
 The project is presented as a dashboard/web app built with Streamlit, a popular framework that builts a webpage and renders visualizations made with other Python libraries using entirely Python code, requiring no HTML, CSS, or JavaScript.

 ### Visualizations